Version Control in AI Workbench#

 Note that the end results of these operations are interpretable and managed by AI Workbench.

-Switching between the terminal and the Desktop App midstream can cause unexpected behavior or errors in AI Workbench.
+The managed Git features are unpredictable with intermediate Git states, and so switching midstream can cause unexpected behavior or errors in AI Workbench.

-For example, starting a rebase in the terminal but trying to resolve conflicts in the Desktop App will raise errors and may trigger undesired merge resolutions.
+Starting a rebase in the terminal but trying to resolve conflicts in the Desktop App may raise errors and trigger undesired merge resolutions.

 - However, managed Git recognizes clean Git states.